 For those of you who have a bad back, think about buying an Inversion Table.
 Walmart.com sells several models for under $130.
 They come unassembled, but are easy to put together.

 After 3 months of severe back pain I found the one thing that has removed nearly all of my pain, swimming.
 Find yourself a two week pass for your local gym.
-Try it to see if it will help you before you spend the money to join a gym.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.